jasonrichardsmith/sentry/README.md

 ### NsLabels

-NsLabels ensures all namespaces have labels, so you can enforce NetworkSecurityPolicies.
+NsLabels ensures all namespaces have labels, so you can enforce NetworkPolicies.

 ```yaml
 nslabels: